TryGhost/docs/content/concepts/architecture.md

 [TODO: Diagram]

+Physically, the Ghost codebase is structured in two main directories:

+- `core` - Contains the core files which make up Ghost
+- `content` - Contains the files which may be added or changed by the user such as themes and images

 ### Data & Storage

 Additionally, the database and file storage layers can be easily customised to suit individual preferences and environments.